Wylfa Newydd nuclear power station: History

 Hitachi announced its intention to construct two to three Advanced boiling water reactors at the site and submitted its design to the Office for Nuclear Regulation for a Generic Design Assessment (GDA), in order to get approval for the reactor to operate in the UK.
 The ABWR design finished the UK Generic design assessment in December 2017.

 Hitachi intended to commence construction on the site from 2014, with major construction works to commence during 2018–2019; however, as of June 2020, due to many delays in the project, mainly due to funding disputes, construction has not commenced as the project has yet to find financial backing from the UK government.

 In September 2020, Hitachi announced its withdrawal from the project and from the sister site at Oldbury.
 It will close down its development activities, but will work with the UK government and other stakeholders to facilitate future options for the two sites.
 The decision deadline for the Development Consent Order was subsequently postponed until 31 December 2020, to allow Horizon time to pursue discussions with unnamed parties interested in nuclear new build at Wylfa.

 On 30 September 2020, following reports that the US nuclear giant Westinghouse was among the interested parties, Welsh Government Economy Minister Ken Skates confirmed that there was US interest in reviving plans for the site.
 Westinghouse had lost out in a bid for the site to Hitachi in 2012, and would likely use the AP1000 reactor which had already passed the GDA process when the firm was involved in the Moorside nuclear power station project.

-On 10 November 2020, it emerged that a US consortium led by engineering group Bechtel was engaged in discussions to resume the Wylfa project and was pitching it as a 'levelling up' opportunity, something that Boris Johnson has made one of his top priorities.
+On 10 November 2020, it emerged that a US consortium led by engineering group Bechtel was engaged in discussions to resume the Wylfa project and was pitching it as a 'levelling up' opportunity, something that the former Prime Minister Boris Johnson had made one of his top priorities.
 If a deal is reached, activity would resume rapidly at the Wylfa site, as the consortium aims to provide electricity to the national grid on a similar timescale to that proposed by Horizon, at a market competitive price, despite a switch in reactor technology.
 The consortium, which also includes US utilities provider Southern Company and Westinghouse, received strong support from the Trump administration, which had repeatedly urged the UK not to pursue nuclear deals with China.
 A deal would need to be reached with Hitachi for the consortium to acquire the site, and the plans would also be contingent on the funding model to be introduced by the government for large nuclear projects in the UK.

 The deadline for the Development Consent Order decision was subsequently further deferred until 30 April 2021 to allow talks to continue.

 On 28 January 2021, Hitachi formally withdrew its Development Consent Order application.
 The UK Government indicated that it would "continue to explore future opportunities" for the site.

+On 6 March 2024, the UK Government announced it was buying both the Wylfa and Oldbury sites from Hitachi for £160 million.